ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Switch to a secondary weapon suited for CQC if you carry one

-• Accept that the Renegade is not the correct tool for this situation
+• Accept that the Renegade isn't the right tool for this situation

-• Do not attempt to "clutch" CQC fights with a lever-action rifle
+• Don't try to "clutch" CQC fights with a lever-action rifle

 PvE Applications